cran/aifeducation/README.md

   computational speed and allowing the use of very large data sets.
 - Uses safetensors for saving models in ‘PyTorch’.
 - Supports pre-trained language models from Hugging Face.
-- Supports ModernBERT, MPNet, BERT, RoBERTa, Longformer, and Funnel Transformer for creating context-sensitive text embedding.
+- Supports ModernBERT, MPNet, BERT, RoBERTa, DeBERTa, and Funnel Transformer for creating context-sensitive text embeddings.
 - Makes sharing pre-trained models very easy.
-- Integrates sustainability tracking.
+- Integrates sustainability tracking for training and inference.
+- Integrates an approach to calculate FLOPS based on model’s architecture.
 - Integrates special statistical techniques for dealing with data structures common in the social and educational sciences.
 - Supports the classification of long text documents.